 I decided to go to the city centre and get a hotel for a couple of nights.
-I took my huge backpack because almost all my clothes needed washing.
+I took my huge backpack because almost all my clothes need washing.
 Hugo, Weibke and I took the bus but we had to walk a few blocks, quite a few!

 More Chinglish, I guess it's Argentinglish.
 It just amazes me that with all the translating services on the internet that this kind of thing still happens-

 After checking out a couple of hostels, then a couple of hotels, I decided to splurge so am staying at the Victoria Plaza Hotel, right on the square.
-My room is at the top right corner with a deck.
+My room is at the top right corner with a balcony.
 I feel like a princess-

 has a gigantic sun around Jesus.
 Mass was in progress-